tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/02_Ins_Crowdsales_in_Ethereum.md

 ### 2. Instructor Do: Crowdsales in Ethereum (10 min)

-In this activity you will explain how crowdsales have become a very popular method for distributing tokens.
+In this activity, you will explain how crowdsales have become a popular method for distributing tokens.

-* For companies and startups its cheap to have new ideas but executing those ideas can be very expensive.
+* For companies and startups, it's cheap to have new ideas, but executing those ideas can be very expensive.

-* Over the last decade `crowdfunding` has become a popularized way for projects to receive funding that enables them to successfully bring their product or service to production.
+* Over the last decade, `crowdfunding` has become a popularized way for projects to receive funding that enables them to successfully bring their product or service to production.

 * `Crowdfunding` is the process of raising funds by asking a large number of people each for a small amount of money.
-Crowdfunding is often done through a `crowdfunding platform` where users are promised a product or service and can then donate money to a project in a stream-lined manner.
+Crowdfunding is often done through a `crowdfunding platform` where users are promised a product or service and can then donate money to a project in a streamlined manner.

 * Blockchain technologies and the rise of tokenomics has enabled a new form of `crowdfunding` known as a `crowdsale`.